Lennart1978/PortscannerM/README.md

 # PortscannerM
-A multithreading portscanner written in go
+A multithreading portscanner written in Go